 With climate change’s undeniability comes not only increasing water shortages, but longer periods of drought.
 As policymakers look urgently to wastewater recycling to stem the gap in water resources, the question is not whether or not reuse is necessary—it is—but how best to approach it.
 New and emerging contaminants like antibiotic resistant genes (ARGs) pose a potential hazard to public safety and water security.
-Among adverse health implications that could emerge from the spread of ARGs through the water system is an increase in development of antibiotic-resistant super bugs—bugs we do not currently have medicine to treat.
+Among adverse health implications that could emerge from the spread of ARGs through the water system is a potential increase in development of antibiotic-resistant super bugs—bugs which we do not currently have medicine to treat.

 How ARGs Spread through Water Treatment Systems

 While some ARGs are naturally occurring in microbial communities, antibiotics, ARGs and antibiotic resistant pathogens are on the rise in water sources as a result of the overuse of antibiotics in general.
-In a typical water treatment cycle, wastewater is treated first at a wastewater treatment facility.
-The study found that this water remains high in ARGs, as they persist throughout the treatment process.
-From here, water intended for potable reuse is further purified using advanced physical and chemical techniques including reverse osmosis—a process that uses a partially permeable membrane to purify drinking water.

 “ARGs are not regulated in any way and are a challenging emerging contaminant of concern due to our reliance on biological treatment in the engineered water cycle,” Smith said.
 “Because they are biological contaminants—small fragments of DNA that are released to the environment—bacteria present in receiving environments can uptake them, becoming resistant themselves, and further perpetuating the spread of resistance.”